juijayati/Data-Mining-Project-Spring-22/README.md

 ## Text Corpora and Named Entity Recognition (NER)
 <a name="ner"></a>
-We used PubMed rticles related to wound healing for trainiing the word vectors and used PubTator to annotate the gene and protein mentions in the abstracts.
+We used PubMed articles related to wound healing for trainiing the word vectors and used PubTator to annotate the gene and protein mentions in the abstracts.

 File: data_download_and_preprocessing.ipynb